ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ![](coverPage.png)

-## This Book will be completed by Feb 1 2016 and available to buy.
+## This Book will be completed by April 1 2016 and available to buy.
 If you want me to sent early copy of this book then please add your name and email address in google form here [Google Form](http://goo.gl/forms/QSpxVtvsNb).

 [![Join the chat at https://gitter.im/nishant8BITS/123-Essential-JavaScript-Interview-Question](https://badges.gitter.im/nishant8BITS/123-Essential-JavaScript-Interview-Question.svg)](https://gitter.im/nishant8BITS/123-Essential-JavaScript-Interview-Question?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)